rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Name of publisher: <CITE>bey Dodsley und Compagnie [that is, Jobst Hermann Flörke]</CITE>
 >Note on publication statement: <CITE>The imprint is false; in fact published in Danzig (now Gdansk) by Jobst Hermann Flörke according to Hayn/Gotendorf</CITE>
 >(*Comment*: A separate note is used to provide a full citation for the reference to the published description)

+<a name="4.203.6.2">4.203.6.2</a> **Alternative rule**.
+If the name as transcribed is known to be fictitious, transcribe it as it appears and supply in square brackets the actual name, if known.
+Give the basis for the correction or clarification in a [Note on publisher statement](/DCRMR/ppdm/Note-on-publisher-statement/) (see [4.206.5.3](/DCRMR/ppdm/Note-on-publication-statement/#4.206.5.3)).

 ## 4.203.7 Two or more names of publishers